chironb/ChiCLI/README.md

 - Pressing RUN/STOP on the bottom line screws the cursor up
 - When exiting to dos, you need to enter NEW before loading anything
 - debug-args: 4 args is supported (should be 5), and the program name is borked

+Removals
+- Due to trying to squeeze every feature into about 50K, the maximum aliases is now 24 instead of 32
+- Had to trim more text away from things like about, version, and licence.

 ![alt text](https://raw.githubusercontent.com/chironb/ChiCLI/main/screenshots/ChiCLI_screenshot_format.png?raw=true)